suspenceb/TerrariaCraftingRepo/milestone_6/SetupInstructions.md

 2. Clone the our repository into a folder with appropriate permissions.
     - Change the ownership of the folder to belong to the 'docker' group.
 For convenience, add your own user to that group.
 3. Use the `docker-compose.yml` script in our repo.
 This should create:
-    - A MySQL server using the latest version of MySQL
+    - A MySQL server using the latest version of MySQL (which, at the time of writing, was 8.3.0)
     - a PHPMyAdmin server
 4. Log into the PHPMyAdmin client at `http://<ip-address-of-machine>:8000` in your browser
     1. Complete PHPMyAdmin setup.